 Backlinks are an essential part of search engine optimisation (SEO): the art and science of generating traffic to your website through the likes of Google and Bing.
-But what are backlinks?
-And how do you get them?

 Explore our guide to discover the basics of backlinks, including: